iqiyi/dpvs/doc/tutorial.md

 Your ip:port : 192.168.100.146:42394
 ```

 > We just explain how DPVS works with keepalived, and not verify if the master/backup feature provided by keepalived works.
-Pls refer LVS docs if needed.
+Please refer LVS docs if needed.

 <a id='dr'/>